hamrel-cxu/FlowDRO/README.md

 ## Illustration

-Our trained flow models yield continuous and meaningful changes from the nominal distribution $P$ to the least favorable distribution $Q^*$, from which adversarial samples can be obtained.
+Our trained flow models also yield continuous and meaningful changes from samples in the nominal distribution $P$ to those in the least favorable distribution $Q^*$.

 **On MNIST**